FractalizeR/phpImageBatch/phing/README.markdown

 =======================================

-This directory contains phing build file, that can be used to execute tests and to build phpLogoStamp phar files.
+This directory contains phing build file, that can be used to execute tests and to build phpImageBatch phar files.

 If you don't know what is phing, read this: http://www.phing.info/docs/guide/stable/